 If you have not created your account for the WOU Portal, please go to www.wou.edu/wouportal/ and click on the link “Account Lookup” at the bottom of the WOU Portal page login page.
 Students are required to enter their Social Security Number when creating their WOU Portal account.
 A link for “SOAR” should appear under the heading of “My Programs” once you login to the WOU Portal.
 If the SOAR link is not available on your WOU Portal, please contact the Office of Admissions at email@example.com or (503) 838-8211.

 Note: California and Hawaii freshmen were invited to attend a SOAR program in their home state.
-The Hawaii SOAR was held on April 21 and the California SOAR programs are scheduled on May 20 and May 21, 2013.
+The Hawaii SOAR will be held on April 27 in Honolulu and April 28 in Maui and the California SOAR programs are scheduled on May 12 and May 13, 2014.
 Students from California and Hawaii who wish to attend a SOAR program on the WOU campus should check to see if the SOAR link appears on their WOU Portal.
 If the SOAR link is not available on your WOU Portal, please contact the Office of Admissions at firstname.lastname@example.org or (503) 838-8211.

 Do students and their families/guests pay a registration fee to attend SOAR?

 Admitted freshmen and their three family members or guests do not pay a fee to attend SOAR.
 It is free!
 Due to space considerations in certain campus venues, students are allowed a maximum of three family members or guests to SOAR.